 Delta (like most other airlines) releases weekly fare sales on Tuesday mornings, so I waited for a Tuesday to book!
 I know I will appreciate the extra legroom and free drinks that come with Comfort+ seats on this long flight.

-I had the miles thanks to a big 70,000-mile sign-up bonus I got when I opened a Platinum Delta SkyMiles American Express card early this year (this is my referral link).
+I had the miles thanks to a big sign-up bonus I got when I opened a Platinum Delta SkyMiles American Express card early this year.
 I am excited that I only used a little more than half of my miles for this trip and I have plenty left!

 I did have to pay the taxes on the award tickets, which was $5.60 each.
 This is normal practice on all airlines when redeeming points or miles for flights.